RcwYuen/TCR-Cancer-Prediction/README.md

    ``python3 -m venv $YOUR-VENV-NAME-HERE``
-3. Activate your virtual environment, and run the following command ``python -m pip install -r scripts/requirements.txt`` Depending on your Operating System and CUDA requirements, please change ``requirements.txt`` to the following appropriately:
+3. Activate your virtual environment, and run the following command ``python -m pip install -r scripts/requirements.txt`` Depending on your Operating System and CUDA requirements, please change ``requirements.txt`` to the following appropriately.
+   Note: You should install your own version of PyTorch depending on your CUDA.

 | Operating System | CUDA  | Requirements Filename        |
 | ---------------- | ----- | ---------------------------- |